Fermentation is too Cool for School

 Fermentation has an important role in preserving fresh vegetables & fruits.
 Fermented fruits and vegetable products, like Sauerkraut, Kimchi, Gundruk, Khalpi & Sinki, have a long history in human nutrition from ancient ages.

 In the professional kitchen, we are happy for The Lactic Acid Fermentation because it increases the shelf life of fruits and vegetables and also enhances several beneficial properties, including nutritive value and flavors, and reduces toxicity.
 It also gives the vegetables or the dishes which the fermented food are used in an amazing umami taste.

 Fermentation is the process of microorganisms breaking down simple sugars under conditions where no oxygen is present using their enzymes.

 There are two ways of fermenting, one is alcohol fermentation and the second is lactic acid fermentation.
-In the alcoholic fermentation, yeast breaks down sugar to alcohol and carbon dioxide.
+In alcoholic fermentation, yeast breaks down sugar into alcohol and carbon dioxide.
 This method is primarily used in bread baking as well as producing beer and wine.
 Lactic acid fermentation takes place using lactic acid bacteria, which break down simple sugars into primarily lactic acid.
-This method leads to prolonged shelf life of the product, as lactic acid prevents the growth of unwanted microorganisms.
+This method leads to the prolonged shelf life of the product, as lactic acid prevents the growth of unwanted microorganisms.
 It is therefore used as a preservation method.
 Lactic acid bacteria may appear probiotic.
-Since they as living bacterial cultures, can help prevent disease.
+Since they as living bacterial cultures can help prevent disease.
 This happens (among other things) because they are able to beat the disease-causing bacteria in the intestines.